Donicia/Finishline/README.md

 Summary of steps to create and access database:

 •	Go to Kaggle.com and search world major marathons

 •	Download csv files

 •	Create a Jupyter Notebook

 •	Import dependencies: sqlalchemy pandas

 •	Import/Read csv files using ISO8859_15 and pandas

 •	Create a data frame for each csv file

 •	Drop Notes and States columns to keep more runner year information.

-•	Open PostgreSQL and create a new table to hold csv information
+•	Open PostgreSQL and create a new table to hold csv information.

-•	Establish a connection on Jupyter Notebook with PostgreSQL
+•	Establish a connection on Jupyter Notebook with PostgreSQL,

-•	Load in csv files
+•	Load in csv files.

-•	Check in Jupyter Notebook that table was created, and information was loaded by querying each respective table name
+•	Check in Jupyter Notebook that table was created, and information was loaded by querying each respective table name.